 Although the benefits of CMAF are clear, there will still be many legacy devices around that won’t get an update to support CMAF based content playback.
 At THEOplayer we are confident that CMAF will have a major impact on the streaming industry.
 We will leverage our knowledge about HLS, MPEG-DASH and fMP4 in order to ensure HTML5-based video playback of CMAF content everywhere, even on older legacy devices and browsers.

 The vision for the future is clear.
 With the addition of CMAF to the HLS protocol, online streaming moves to a strategy of encoding once, packaging once, CENC DRM encrypting once and caching once.
-Getting started with CMAF is simple, THEOplayer’s HTML5 video player enables content publishers to deliver HLS and MPEG-DASH with CMAF fMP4 to every platform and device while providing a world class viewer experience across the whole line.
+Getting started with CMAF is simple: THEOplayer enables publishers to deliver content with our HLS and MPEG-DASH player with CMAF fMP4 to every platform and device while providing a world class viewer experience across the whole line.